 In contrast, a house valued at $1,890,000 in Honolulu would only pay an annual property tax bill of $5,670, or roughly 1/4th the amount I pay in San Francisco.
 Therefore, anybody who wants to geo-arbitrage US property taxes should consider buying a retirement home in Hawaii.
 Hawaii ranks #50 in terms of property tax percentage by state in America, and it’s ranked #1 in terms of quality of life in my opinion.

-I don’t recommend anybody have more than 50% of their net worth in one asset class over the long term, especially if debt is used to acquire the asset.
+I don’t recommend anybody have more than 50% of their net worth in one asset class.
+This is especially true if debt is used to acquire the asset.
 As you inch towards financial independence, it’s better to have three or four main asset classes that each count for 25% – 33% of your net worth.

 Here’s my favorite net worth allocation chart by age for those with can-do personalities.
 You can read my other net worth allocation recommendations here.

 If you’re hitting these tax-free limits, and you’re still eligible for benefits if you’ve lived in your home for two out of the last five years, then you may want to consider taking the tax-free profits and buying a new place in a cheaper part of the country with potentially more upside.

 To defer taxes, you can 1031 exchange your investment property by buying another investment property of greater value within 180 days.
 You’ll first have to contact a 1031 exchange company to handle the exchange.
 It’ll cost you about $1,000 – $2,000 for the optionality of doing such a transaction.
 If you can’t find an investment property you like in 180 days, then you’ll eat the $1,000 – $2,000 setup cost.

 If you feel you have a high chance of making a greater return on a different investment with less risk, locking in your gains may be a good idea.
-For example, after a 60% gain in SF since 2012, I’m thinking it’s a good idea to sell and redeploy the capital in heartland real estate where valuations are much lower.
+For example, after a 80% gain in SF since 2012, I’m thinking it’s a good idea to sell and redeploy the capital in heartland real estate where valuations are much lower.
 By doing this, my property portfolio will become more diversified versus having three properties in SF and one property in Lake Tahoe.

 Even 3% tax free yielding municipal bonds might appreciate faster than San Francisco real estate if the market flattens or declines.

 The selling commission rate remains stubbornly high at 5% (2.5% to listing agent, 2.5% to sellers agent aka buyer’s agent).
 At least the rate has come down from 6% ten years ago.
 It doesn’t make sense to pay the buyer’s agent a 2.5% fee when the agent is trying to get the best deal possible from you for his client!

 The irony is that if commission rates were lower, I would have probably sold one of my properties in 2012, right before the massive surge.
 There’s so much opportunity for other companies to gain market share by undercutting the traditional competition.
 The problem is, many realtors will steer their clients away from listings that don’t pay them a 2.5% commission.

 Commercial real estate transactions can be seen as a leading indicator for residential housing growth.
 After all, companies need to first secure space BEFORE hiring a whole bunch of new people.

-You may also have to update old electrical wiring to code, which can cost $10,000 – $50,000 to rewire your entire house.
+You may also have to update old electrical wiring to code.
+It can cost $10,000 – $50,000 to rewire your entire house.
 In San Francisco, if you own a multi-unit building over a garage, you may have to spend $100,000 – $300,000 to retrofit the building due to a new law that was past several years ago.

 Certain areas are more prone to natural disasters like hurricanes, earthquakes, flooding, and fires.
 Study your area’s natural disaster history.
 For example, almost every 5-10 years there is a massive hurricane that wreaks havoc on the gulf coast.
 In 2017, that hurricane was Harvey that flooded Houston, Texas.

 Ride The Inflation Wave Until You Can’t Take It Anymore